 But, if you want it to perform even better, consider repurposing testimonials into video ads.
 Why?
-Because testimonials add social proof to the picture, which helps gain your target audience’s trust.
+Because testimonial or case study videos add social proof to the picture, which helps gain your target audience’s trust.

 Here’s how to do this type of repurposing well:

 - Always ask for permission from the customer you feature in your video ad to prevent any legal issues from cropping up in the future.

 - Make sure the ad’s target audience and their problem align with the interviewed customer’s persona and pain point.
 This will help you create a video message that resonates with its audience.
 Curious to learn more about personalized videos?

 - Ensure the size of your video ad is optimized according to the platform it’s going to run on.
 For example, video ad technical aspects for Twitter are different than those of Facebook ads, Pinterest ads, and LinkedIn ads.

 People love videos, so do you already use video prospecting in your company?
 This way of reaching out to your contact can be a successful way of introducing your product.
 Information becomes easier to retain, explanations are more convincing, your brand storytelling more compelling, and your organization more human and engaging as a result.
 Why not creating a video slideshow or an explainer video of your product showcasing your key features?

 Repurpose video content today to create more content

 To recap, you don’t always have to be developing content for different channels from scratch.
 Instead, repurposing existing videos can help you get more value from your content while also promoting it better.

 So what are you waiting for?
 Try these content repurposing ideas we’ve shared with you today.
 Don’t forget to sign up for PlayPlay to start creating all these video types within minutes.